cardano-foundation/CIPs/CIP-0062/README.md

 ### Returns

-The [VotingCredentials](#votingcredentials) of the wallet, which contain it's voting key and associated staking credential used for governance.
+The [VotingCredentials](#votingcredentials) of the wallet, which contain it's voting key and associated staking credential used for [CIP-36](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0036) style governance.

 ## api.submitDelegation(delegation: Delegation): Promise\<SignedDelegationMetadata>